simplylogicninjas/sl-widget-tooltip/README.md

 ## 2\.
 Usage

-* Place any content in the tooltip trigger container to trigger tooltip visibility.
+* Place any content in the tooltip trigger-container to trigger tooltip visibility.
-* Place any content in the content-container to display when hovering over the triggercontainer.
+* Place any content in the content-container to display when hovering over the trigger-container.

 ### 2.1 Modeler example